The best fishing line for crappie is a 6 lb low visibility and highly sensitive line, such as KastKing Superpower Braid.

 - Weak knot strength

-The McCoys Mean Green line is a nylon monofilament.
-Which provides lots of strength.
-It is available in a few different colors so as not to let the name of the product fool you.
-The line is highly limp which allows it to cast almost perfectly.
+The McCoys Mean Green line is a nylon monofilament, which provides lots of strength.
+It is available in a few different colors so as not to let the product’s name fool you.

-Due to how it is made it has great knot strength and is highly resistant to abrasions.
-It has low vis options at its disposal making it a highly sought-after line as this is great for catching fish in low water activity areas.
+Due to how it is made, it has excellent knot strength and is highly resistant to abrasions.
+It has low vis options at its disposal, making it a highly sought-after line as this is great for catching fish in low water activity areas.

 - Strong knot